RallyTechServices/rally-iteration-health/README.md

 When the workspace is in a timezone to the west of the user's timezone, local time can be a day later than would be shown in workspace timezone.

+###Show Say:Do Ratio
+This box should only be available when lookback is available.
+Check this box to calculate the say/do ratio: The app will review the list of items assigned to the iteration on the first day and the items assigned on the last day.
+Those items that were there on the first day and are still in the iteration & have been accepted will be divided by the items that were on the first day to determine a percentage.
+The percentage will always be 100% or less because count and plan estimate are used as set from the beginning of the sprint.

 ## Building this code